SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs-pcf/solace-workshop-scs-pcf.md

 $ cf logs 02-scs-source-tweets
 ```

-Positive
+> aside positive
-: Notice that you did not have to add any credentials for your PubSub+ service instance running in PCF.
+> Notice that you did not have to add any credentials for your PubSub+ service instance running in PCF.
 This is because the Solace Spring Cloud Connector allows for Auto-Configuration in PCF.
 Just specify the service name and the service configuration is automatically looked up and injected into your app from VCAP_SERVICES!
 This allows you to leave your local credentials in place for even easier development and also refrain from storing credentials in your code repository.

 ### Deploy the Sink to PCF